lscoppitto/docs-v3/docs/gettingstarted/4ZeroBox_mobile.md

   </a>
 </figure>

 Simply choose `Zerynth > Search examples` and then type `Hello`.
-Select the `Hello_Zerynth` example and provide a folder to clone in.
+Select the `Hello_4Zerobox_Mobile` example and provide a folder to clone in.
 When ready, click `Clone Zerynth Example` and you are good to go.

-### **2. Connect and configure the ZM1-DB**
+### **2. Connect and configure the 4ZeroBox**

-Connect the ZM1-DB with a USB-C cable to the PC.
+Connect the 4ZeroBox Mobile to the PC.
 The VSCode extension provides a panel labeled *Zerynth Control Panel* that contains information about the current project.

 Press *Physical Device* and if necessary, the extension will ask which board is connected.